coder-hxl/x-crawl/publish/README.md

 ## Features

-- **🔥 Async/Sync** - Just change the mode attribute value to switch async or sync crawling mode.
+- **🔥 AsyncSync** - Just change the mode attribute value to switch async or sync crawling mode.
 - **⚙️Multiple functions** - It can crawl pages, crawl interfaces, crawl files and polling crawls, and supports crawling single or multiple.
 - **🖋️ Flexible writing style** - Simple target configuration, detailed target configuration, mixed target array configuration and advanced configuration, the same crawling API can adapt to multiple configurations.
 - **👀Device Fingerprinting** - Zero configuration or custom configuration to avoid fingerprinting to identify and track us from different locations.
 - **⏱️ Interval Crawling** - No interval, fixed interval and random interval can generate or avoid high concurrent crawling.
-- **🔄 Retry on failure** - Global settings, local settings and individual settings.
-It can avoid crawling failure caused by temporary problems.
+- **🔄 Retry on failure** - Global settings, local settings and individual settings, It can avoid crawling failure caused by temporary problems.
 - **🚀 Priority Queue** - According to the priority of a single crawling target, it can be crawled ahead of other targets.
 - **☁️ Crawl SPA** - Crawl SPA (Single Page Application) to generate pre-rendered content (aka "SSR" (Server Side Rendering)).
 - **⚒️ Controlling Pages** - Headless browsers can submit forms, keystrokes, event actions, generate screenshots of pages, etc.